NethServer/nethsecurity/packages/ns-api/README.md

 ```

 The `lease` field contains the lease id which can be used to retrive the lease configuration.
-The `used` field is `true` if the user has been used as firewall objects.
-The `matches` field contains the firewall objects where the user has been used.
+The `used` field is `true` if the lease has been used as firewall objects.
+The `matches` field contains the firewall objects where the lease has been used.

 ### get-static-lease